geopm/geopm/service/docs/source/overview.rst

    application processes are launched.

-In addition to generating a report in YAML format, the example below showcases two optional features of the GEOPM Runtime:
+In addition to generating a report in YAML format, the example below showcases three optional features of the GEOPM Runtime:

 1. **CSV Trace File**: By setting the ``GEOPM_TRACE`` environment variable, you can generate a trace file in CSV format.